CROPSCAN, Inc.

 - Readings cannot be made in cloudy or less than ideal sunlight conditions, because

-of likely irradiance change from time of white card reading to time of sample area
+of likely irradiance change from time of the white panel reading to the time of the sample area

 reading.